The Importance Of Pre-Conception Care (For BOTH Men & Women)

 Opt for a diet rich in natural, whole and unprocessed foods which is balanced with carbohydrates, protein, healthy fats and is high in antioxidants (the more antioxidants the better)!!

-Carbohydrates – These are essential for hormonal health, and growth and development of the baby, also also providing our bodies with the energy it needs.
+Carbohydrates – These are essential for hormonal health, and growth and development of the baby, they also provide the body with the energy it needs.
 Please be careful with low carb diets if wanting to get pregnant (a topic to discuss another time).
-When choosing carbs opt for complex carbs such as brown rice, quinoa, oats, sweet potato and potatoes.
+When choosing carbs opt for complex carbs such as brown rice, quinoa, oats, sweet potato, and potatoes.

 Fats – reproductive profiles are built from healthy fats.
 A balanced hormonal profile leads to a healthy conception.
-Fats are vital for cellular structure, brain health and development, so don’t skip on healthy fats!
-Good sources include avocado, nuts, seeds, eggs, olive oil, full fat dairy, oily fish (salmon, mackerel).
+Fats are vital for cellular structure, brain health, and development, so don’t skimp on healthy fats!
+Good sources include avocado, nuts, seeds, eggs, olive oil, full-fat dairy, oily fish (salmon, mackerel).

-Vitamin D – is can be difficult to obtain optimal vitamin D levels with most New Zealanders being deficient in this key hormone like vitamin.
-Vitamin D plays a role in baby’s nerve and growth development and muscle cells (just as important for mood, cognitive function and immunity for mum’s health).
+Vitamin D – is can be difficult to obtain optimal vitamin D levels with most New Zealanders being deficient in this key hormone-like vitamin.
+Vitamin D plays a role in the baby’s nerve and growth development and muscle cells (just as important for mood, cognitive function, and immunity for mum’s health).
 Think mushrooms, eggs, oily fish and of course don’t forget to get out in that beautiful sunshine!